veeta-orinko/veeta-orinko.github.io/my-reflections-sprint-1.md

 ### Name 5 commands you used, and what they do.

 1. cd = change directory
-2. ls = lists the files
+2. ls = lists the files in the directory
 3. Command+K = clears the terminal
 4. Open . = opens a directory file currently in the terminal
 5. Open . -a Safari = opens file in safari (or other programme you type in its place)